aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/1-kube-bench/Lab2/index.en.md

 ---
-title : "Lab 2 - Validating with kube-bench deployed as a Kubernetes batch job" weight : 21
+title: "Lab 2 - Validating with kube-bench deployed as a Kubernetes batch job"
+weight: 21
 ---

 In this lab, we will create a kube-bench batch job in EKS cluster to run the CIS Amazon EKS Benchmark assessment.

 1. Open the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/) created for the workshop
 2. Create [Kubernetes Job](https://github.com/aquasecurity/kube-bench/blob/main/job-eks.yaml)

 ```shell
 cat <<EOF >kubebench.yaml
 apiVersion: batch/v1